kajuszczak/note-app/README.md

 ### Add a new note:

-- Click the "Add New Note" button.
+- Click the `Add Note` button.
 - Enter a title and description.
-- Click "Save" to add the note.
+- Click `Save` to add the note.

 ### Edit an existing note:

-- Click the "Edit" button next to any note.
+- Click the `Edit` button next to any note.
 - Modify the title and description in the form.
-- Click "Save" to update the note.
+- Click `Save` to update the note.

 ### Delete a note:

-- Click the "Delete" button to remove a note from the list.
+- Click the `Delete` button to remove a note from the list.

 ### Search notes: